elena-krismer/Project_FASTQtrimmer/Report/Report.md

 Quality of single residue trimming is 20 cant be changed by user, in further approach make it optional We were surprised by the huge amount of runtime the filter_quality function required
-## 7. Discussion

-Runtime, a lot of function calls, finding alternative to list list of lists, tuples, arrays,...

-Relying on uniform format of fastq file

 Quality of single residue trimming is 20 cant be changed by user, in further approach make it optional